 Kaitlyn Johnson is a literary agent with Corvisiero Literary.
 She is seeking upper middle grade, young adult, new adult romance, fantasy works (yes, that very much includes urban!) and time travel, romance (erotic elements OK), historical fiction (anything other than Henry VIII, Shakespeare, American Civil War, Greek gods/myths), contemporary (can grab her attention only if the concept is unique and well executed, LGBT welcome in all noted genres.
 Learn more about Kaitlyn here.

-Saritza Hernandez is a literary agent with Corvisiero Literary, and is representing the entire agency and their genres.
-She will be at the Tampa event.
-Her personal tastes lean toward erotica (all kinds), but she is open to hearing pitches for all her co-agents in the genres of fantasy, science fiction, romance, thrillers, adventure, paranormal, young adult, middle grade, picture books, historical romance, new adult (both romance and non-romance), and graphic novels.
+Saritza Hernandez is the VP and a Sr. Literary Agent at the Corvisiero Literary Agency.
+While Saritza’s personal tastes lean toward romance (all kinds), she is currently acquiring commercial fiction in all categories from middle grade to adult as well as graphic novels from diverse voices.
+In nonfiction, she’s actively looking for narrative nonfiction, health/body/spirit, and cooking books.
+In addition to taking pitches for herself, Saritza is also representing the entire agency and their genres.
+She is open to hearing pitches for all her co-agents in the genres of fantasy, science fiction, romance, thrillers, adventure, paranormal, young adult, middle grade, picture books, historical romance, new adult (both romance and non-romance), and graphic novels.
 In nonfiction, she can take pitches for parenting, education, self-improvement, science, and business.
 Learn more about Saritza here.